ncoghlan/misc/notes/python3/questions_and_answers.rst

 complexity of splitting a package definition across multiple directories.
 By contrast, here's an example of how to split a package across multiple directories in Python 3.3+ (note the lack of ``__init__.py`` files).
-While technically this could be backported, the implementation depends on the new pure Python implementation of the import system, which in turn depends on the Unicode friendly IO stack in Python 3, so backporting it would be far from trivial::
+While technically this can be backported, the implementation depends on the new pure Python implementation of the import system, which in turn depends on the Unicode friendly IO stack in Python 3, so backporting it is far from trivial::

     $ mkdir -p dir1/nspkg